 People with PICS are at high risk for developing substance dependence, relapsing to substance use if they were previously addicted, relapsing to active mental illness if they were previously mentally ill, and returning to a life of aggression, violence, and crime.
 They are also at high risk of chronic unemployment and homelessness.

-I would say it's incited towards disintegration of one's mental capacity.
+It's incited towards disintegration of one's mental capacity.
 Not a natural mental health disorder occurring by chemical imbalances.

 Life inside the penitentiary is extremely hard.
 The violence and deprivation warp your whole view; you see a total disregard for basic human life firsthand.
 But the after-effects can be even worse.